Patriots QB Cam Newton tests positive for COVID-19, sources tell ESPN, NFL reschedules game

-He is out of Sunday's game against the Kansas City Chiefs, the sources said.
+The sources said he was out of Sunday's game against the Kansas City Chiefs, which has now been postponed.

 In a statement Saturday, the Patriots said a player tested positive but did not confirm it was Newton.